How to Choose the Right Wireless Microphone System

 On the other hand, a digital microphone system can transmit a consistent digital sound that provides a full dynamic range without companding and gives a more natural sound to your audience.

-Most wireless microphone systems operate in the UHF (Ultra High Frequency) band of 470 - 952 MHZ.
-Some work in the VHF (Very High Frequency) band of 49 – 216 MHZ.
-While VHF systems are typically more affordable, they will have fewer available channels.
-And VHF requires extremely long antennas.
+Most wireless microphone systems operate in the UHF (Ultra High Frequency) band of 470 - 952 MHZ, while some operate in the VHF (Very High Frequency) band of 49 – 216 MHZ.
+Choosing between VHF, UHF, or 2.4 GHz wireless microphone systems is an important step when determining the best setup for your application

 The US Federal Communications Commission (FCC) has limited the number of operating frequencies for wireless microphones.
 These limitations have caused UHF wireless microphone systems to become considerably more efficient in bandwidth use to accommodate multiple wireless microphones in a frequency band.